What Does the Threat of Workplace Violence Mean to Your Organization?

 Felix P. Nater, CSC a retired United States Postal Inspector, is an independent security management consultant.
 As Postal Inspector Felix worked on the New York Division’s Workplace Violence Interdiction Team.
 He brings extensive expertise and experiences helping organizations avoid the mistakes that lead to workplace violence by implementing and managing workplace security strategy with an emphasis on workplace violence prevention.

-Upcoming Book Information – Combating Workplace Violence: Creating and Maintaining Safe Work Environments
+New Book Ordering Information – Combating Workplace Violence: Creating and Maintaining Safe Work Environments

 Posted on: March 18th, 2023